(PDF Version Download)

 Electoral Candidates Addressing the Membership:

-All requests by candidates or representatives from issue campaigns to address the Membership Assembly or the Regional Chapter meeting shall first be considered by the PAC or Regional Chapter PAC.
-Members of PAC or Regional Chapter PAC will decide by simple majority, whenever necessary, if a candidate should come before the Membership Assembly or the Regional Chapter meeting.
-The PAC or Regional Chapter PAC recommendation shall then be considered and acted upon by the Executive Board.
+All requests by candidates or representatives from issue campaigns to address the Membership Assembly or the Regional meeting shall first be considered by the PAC.
+Members of the PAC will decide by simple majority, whenever necessary, if a candidate should come before the Membership Assembly or the Regional meeting.
+The PAC recommendation shall then be considered and acted upon by the Executive Board.

 Invited candidates and/or campaign representatives shall be provided five (5) minutes to speak.